Energy Efficiency in Industry

 CONCLUSION

 Indonesia offers excellent opportunities for the sale of energy efficiency technology to industrial companies due to the size of the Indonesian economy and the considerable savings potential.
-The economic strength and potential for savings more than outweigh the risks and disadvantages of the Indonesian market.
+The economic strength and potential for saving more than outweigh the risks and disadvantages of the Indonesian market.

 This content is done in collaboration with: